felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p2/README.md

 memory address in the register `%address`, an integer in the register `%result`, and stores the integer into that memory location.

+# Memory Does Not Have a Type!

 Recall this paragraph from our memory definition:

 > Memory does not hold information about the types of `Value`s that were
 > previously stored in it; it is how we use memory addresses that give meaning
 > (a type) to a sequence of bytes.

-In the case of the `store i32` instruction, it uses the input address as a memory region containing a `Value` of type `i32`.
+In the case of the `store i32` instruction, it interprets the input address as a memory region containing a `Value` of type `i32`.
 In other words, the store instruction gave meaning (a type) to that address.

-One could argue that the type of `%address` also encodes this information; this is true, but LLVM IR is in a transition period and soon there will be a single type of pointer:
+One could argue that the type of `%address` also encodes this information; this is true, but LLVM IR is in a transition period and soon there will be a single type of pointer: `void*`.
+For all intents and purposes, we should consider all pointer types to be the same `void*` type.

-`void*`.
+# Up Next

+In the next post, we will see how a program - functions and global variables - is structured in LLVM's IR!